Block Editor

 In this example the following blocks are used:

-• The page Heading (1) is always required and is mandatory, WordPress uses this information to populate the site menu.
+• The Title (1) is mandatory, WordPress uses this information to populate the site menu.

-• A white Spacer block that allows the content creator to customise the space between individual blocks, making the page or post easier to read, has been added at (4).
+• A white Spacer block that allows the content creator to customise the space between individual blocks, making the page or post easier to read, has been added, (4).

 • A quote block (5) and a list block (6) have been added within a two-column columns block, with a 1:2 ratio between the column widths.

-By default, when you start a new page, you are given a standard paragraph block as a starting point, other blocks can be added by selecting the + icon, termed the Block Inserter.
-The icon is present at:
+By default, when you start a new page, you are given a standard paragraph block as a starting point, other blocks can be added by selecting the + icon, the Block Inserter.
+The icon will appear at:

-• When you hover your mouse between any two blocks, a blue line, with a + icon appears.
-The new block will be entered at this location, B.
+• When the content provider hovers the mouse between any two blocks, a blue line, with a + icon appears.
+The new block will be entered at this location, B. If the content creator is using a tablet or mobile device, the block inserter may not appear between blocks, this requires a slight modification to the editing process as discussed here.

 • At the bottom of the current web page, C.

 To select the list of available blocks, move the cursor over the +, in the case of A and B, the background will change to black.
-Once selected a subset of the block available is presented, either select the required block, enter the name of the required block then search, or Browse all.
+Once selected a subset of the available blocks is presented then:

 On selecting, Browse all, all the available blocks are made available, under four separate types, identified by the text and an icon, from left to right:

-• Media, access to the media library and royalty-free image resources, as discussed here.
+• Media: as discussed here, access to the media library and royalty-free image resources (Openverse).

 The blocks available are extensive and are divided into categories: